SofiaAfendra/react-redux-workshop/README.md

 > **Hint:** There is a function in react-redux library called `bindActionCreators`.Turns an object whose values are action creators, into an object with the same keys, but with every action creator wrapped into a dispatch call so they may be invoked directly.

-After you have separete the props and manage to call them either with the useSelector hook or bind them with the dispatch function, you are almost at the finsish line.
+After you have separated the props and manage to call them either with the useSelector hook or bind them with the dispatch function, you are almost at the finish line.

 The only remaining thing to do is to compose your wrapper components with the `withModelProps` (don't forget to pass your props here) component with the contextually children components.